 The Board has adopted the principles and code provisions set out in the Corporate Governance Code (the "CG Code") contained in Appendix 15 of the GEM Listing Rules.
-To the best knowledge of the Directors, on the corporate governance of the Company for the year ended 31 December 2022.
+To the best knowledge of the Directors, the Group has complied with all the applicable code provisions of the CG Code during the year ended 31 December 2022, except for the deviation from code provision C.2.1 of the CG Code, which is explained in the relevant paragraph of this report.